How to Make a Book Trailer: 4 Must Haves

 A script is absolutely necessary for a good book trailer.
 All of the decisions you make in video editing and sound design will correspond directly to the script—-without one, you could end up with an unrelated series of images and sounds, which might look more like a slideshow set to a soundtrack than a trailer.

 Come up with a narrative for your trailer.
-It should set the story up, introduce at least the main character, and give us a sense of the main conflict.
-That main conflict should be introduced as a sort of twist, we should get a hint of the calamity to ensue, and then the trailer should end with a call to action.
+It should set up the story, introduce at least the main character, and give us a sense of the main conflict.
+That main conflict should be introduced as a sort of twist—we should get a hint of the calamity to ensue, and then the trailer should end with a call to action.

 Once you’ve created your book trailer, get a few brutally honest friends to look it over.
 Here are a few questions you should ask: